joelhans/api-gateway-maturity/README.md

 ## Is this Matrix right for you?

+If you're here, probably.
+But especially if you're a **consumer** of an API gateway in one of these general job categories:

+- Tech lead or architect
+- Platform engineer
+- DevOps and infrastructure engineer

+In these cases, API gateways are the front door to your network, platform, and buisness, which means you need to think critically about where you are and what more value you could bring to the table.
+You need to think critically about what your current stack does (or doesn't provide), and then find places where you can invest engineering time to solve big problems.

+That requires a way to reflect on yourself, your team, and your offering... then find ways to improve or figure out where you're falling behind.

+If you're a **builder** of an API gateway, you might also be able to glean interesting information about the user journey and ergonomics of how you could better lead users down the product path you've created.

+Let's jump right into the Matrix itself.

 ## The API Gateway Maturity Matrix

+Here is the working definition of *maturity* for the sake of this model.

+> As adoption of an API gateway matures, engineers shift _away_ from building API
+> gateways for themselves and _torward_ enabling others to ship fast without
+> giving up control over policy and governance.

 Let’s start with a broad look at how API gateways transform over the five Levels, borrowed from the CNCF's Cloud Native Maturity Model, from both a